wcarc-on/wcarc-site/minutes/minutes202507.md

 - Lawrence (VA3IQ) is looking for someone to help repair/rebuild his GAP Challenger antenna.
 - Bert (VE2ZAZ) is now operational from home on the 10 GHz band.
 - Ray (VE3FN) needs help to tear down his station and roof antennas.
 Two members have offered to help.
-- Mike (VA3TEC) plans on operating as rover from Grafton ON during the September VHF contest.
+- Mike (VA3TEC) plans on operating as rover from Grafton, ON during the September VHF contest.
 Lawrence (VA3IQ) may follow him.
 - Wayne VE3CZO manned the amateur radio booth during an IEEE symposium on antennas and propagation.
 There was a lot of interest shown by conference participants.

 ### Ask the Club